Sleeping with Other People: Production

 After the debut of her last film, Bachelorette, Headland became what she would later define as "suicidally depressed" noting that at one point "I was literally wondering, Should I check myself into a psych ward?"
 To help cope with this she went to Big Sur where she "wrote all day and all night".
 She realized she wanted to write a movie about sex addiction after entering into a relationship with someone who was already seeing another person, recalling that at one point she drove to his house "I just started crying hysterically.
 I pulled over and just kept crying.
 It was sort of like, What is my problem right now?
 Is it that I'm in love with him?
 Is it that I feel guilty?
 Is it that I'm doing something I don't want to do?"
 From the start she did not set out to make a romantic comedy although when she realized she was making one she wanted to make sure "that it all felt very believable".

-For research purposes she attended sexual addiction meetings as well as read many books about the subject, including Your Brain on Sex and the relationship addiction book Leaving the Enchanted Forrest.
+For research purposes she attended sexual addiction meetings as well as read many books about the subject, including Your Brain on Sex and the relationship addiction book Leaving the Enchanted Forest.